Freenet wants Telefonica, E-Plus to offer cheap network access

-Freenet's comments echo concerns by German Internet service provider United Internet that the 8.6-billion-euro (7.1 billion pounds) deal may lessen competition in Europe's biggest market.
+Freenet's comments echo concerns by German Internet service provider United Internet that the 8.6-billion-euro ($11.82 billion) deal may lessen competition in Europe's biggest market.

 Freenet, which operates virtual network Mobilcom-Debitel, called on the European Commission, which is now examining the deal, to demand tough concessions from Telefonica before giving its approval.